fishcus/KAP-manual/en/model/data_import/file_import.en.md

 * URL Parameter
   * `cubeName` - `required` `string` The name of the cube to operate on.
 * HTTP Body: A Json object with the following members.
   * `startOffset` - `required` `long` The start value (inclusive) of the new segment range.
-Should be a number representing a point in time.
+Should be a number that represents a point in time.
 For example, with the "YYYYMMDD+Hour+BatchNum" format, 2018042210000 stands for the 1st batch of 10 am 2018-4-22.
 The last 3 digits is batch sequence number.

   * `endOffset` - `optional` `long` The end value (exclusive) of the new segment range.
 When omitted, the system will automatically determine the range based on existing segments and the given `startOffset`.
 The typical usage is requesting multiple builds in a row with the same `startOffset`, and the system will figure out the batch numbers automatically.
 For example, if request new builds with `startOffset=2018042210000` for 3 times in a row, the resulted segment ranges will be [2018042210000, 2018042210001), [2018042210001, 2018042210002), [2018042210002, 2018042210003).